keu/docs/guides/deferrable-operators.md

 ### High availability

-Triggers are designed to be highly-available.
+Triggers are designed to be highly available.
 You can implement this by starting multiple triggerer processes.
 Similar to the [HA scheduler](https://airflow.apache.org/docs/apache-airflow/stable/concepts/scheduler.html#running-more-than-one-scheduler) introduced in Airflow 2.0, Airflow ensures that they co-exist with correct locking and high availability.
 See [High Availability](https://airflow.apache.org/docs/apache-airflow/stable/concepts/deferring.html#high-availability) for more information on this topic.

 ### Create a deferrable operator